 In the Purchase Invoices tab, click on New Purchase Invoice:

 Due datecan be entered from the supplier’s invoice.
 The date can be entered as By a certain date or Net in days:

 Referencecan be the supplier’s sales invoice number or an internally assigned reference.
 If the box within the field is checked, Manager will automatically assign a sequence number.
 The program will find the highest number among all existing purchase invoices and add 1.

 If automatic sequencing is used, the number assigned will be higher than any previously assigned number, including suppliers’ numbers.
 Therefore, best practice is to use either all suppliers’ numbers or all automatic numbers.

-Order number field can be used to record your own purchase order number, if you issued one.
+Order numberfield can be used to record your own purchase order number, if you issued one.
 If the purchase invoice is created by copying another transaction containing a purchase order number, that number will automatically be carried forward into this field.